 Where to Stay in Zanzibar: Kiwenga

-Sipano Beach Lodge – You can get a single room on this beachfront property for $25 or a double for $30 per night.
-Breakfast is included, and even a tiny mini-market is on site.
+- Sipano Beach Lodge—This beachfront property offers a single room for $25 or a double for $30 per night.
+Breakfast is included, and a tiny mini-market is on site.

-Family Beach Bungalows – Room prices are between $30 – $40 for a standard double room, based on single or double occupancy.
-Breakfast is included, and they have a car rental available for more exploring.
+- Family Beach Bungalows—Room prices range between $30 and $40 for a standard double room, based on single or double occupancy.
+Breakfast is included, and a car rental is available for exploring the area.

 Are you planning a trip to Tanzania?
-Include Zanzibar in your itinerary when you book a small-group tour with G Adventures
+When you book a small-group tour with G Adventures, include Zanzibar in your itinerary.

-Serengeti Safari & Zanzibar is a 12-day trip from the city of Arusha to Stone Town in Zanzibar.
+Serengeti Safari & Zanzibar is a 12-day trip from Arusha to Stone Town.
 Go on safaris in the Serengeti and Ngorongoro Crater before relaxing on the white-sand beaches of Zanzibar.

 Kilimanjaro - Marangu Route & Zanzibar Adventure is an 11-day tour that includes climbing Mount Kilimanjaro, the highest peak on the African continent, followed by a relaxing stay on the beaches of Zanzibar.